BSc Sport Management

 - pick a course from the same range of options you had in Year 3

 - take the Sport and Social Enterprise course, which is available in Year 4 only

-In Year 4, you will research and submit a dissertation report on a sport management topic of your choice supervised by a member of staff.
+In Year 4, you will research and submit a dissertation report on a sport management topic of your choice.
+A member of staff will supervise this project.

 Most of your teaching will take place within the Moray House School of Education and Sport.
 The School is part of the Holyrood campus in central Edinburgh.

 The School has its own IT labs and library.
 You will also have access to all University computer facilities and libraries.

 In Year 2, you will complete a compulsory placement with a local, national or international sports organisation.
 The placement is research-based and lasts six weeks.